Swiss-model

 Swiss-model (stylized as SWISS-MODEL) is a structural bioinformatics web-server dedicated to homology modeling of 3D protein structures.
-As of 2024, homology modeling is the most accurate method to generate reliable three-dimensional protein structure models and is routinely used in many practical applications.
+Before AlphaFold, homology modeling was the most accurate method to generate reliable three-dimensional protein structure models.
+To this day, it is still used in many practical applications where deep learning techniques fall short because of their data-driven approach.
 Homology (or comparative) modelling methods make use of experimental protein structures (templates) to build models for evolutionary related proteins (targets).

 Today, Swiss-model consists of three tightly integrated components: (1) The Swiss-model pipeline – a suite of software tools and databases for automated protein structure modelling, (2) The Swiss-model Workspace – a web-based graphical user interface workbench, (3) The Swiss-model Repository – a continuously updated database of homology models for a set of model organism proteomes of high biomedical interest.

 Pipeline

 Swiss-model pipeline comprises the four main steps that are involved in building a homology model of a given protein structure: